cabforum/smime/SBR.md

 ### 6.2.6 Private key transfer into or from a cryptographic module
 No stipulation.

-No stipulation.

 ### 6.2.7 Private key storage on cryptographic module
 No stipulation.

-No stipulation.

 ### 6.2.8 Method of activating private key
 No stipulation.

-No stipulation.

 ### 6.2.9 Method of deactivating private key
 No stipulation.

-No stipulation.

 ### 6.2.10 Method of destroying private key
-No stipulation.

 No stipulation.

 ### 6.2.11 Cryptographic module rating